miladsade96/mysql_notes/notes/chapter-03/README.md

 ---

 ## Joining Multiple Tables:
+Combining data from multiple tables based on related columns:

 #### Joining `orders`, `customers` and `orders_statuses` tables based on `customer_id` and `order_status_id` columns.
 And then selecting only `order_id`, `order_date`, `first_name`, `last_name` and `status_name` columns:
 ```mysql